Juliet Prowse: Early life

-Prowse was born in Bombay, to an English father and South African mother, Phyllis Donne.
+Prowse was born in Bombay, to an English father and a South African mother, Phyllis Donne.
 After her father's death when she was three years old, her mother returned with her to South Africa.
 She began studying dance a year later, at the age of four.

 In her early twenties, she was dancing at a club in Paris when she was spotted by a talent agent and eventually signed to play the small role of Claudine in the upcoming Walter Lang film Can-Can (1960).
-She had already missed a few opportunities to go to Hollywood because she was already under contract but eventually left a show in Spain in which she was starring to travel to southern California in the United States for this film starring Frank Sinatra, Maurice Chevalier, Louis Jourdan, and Shirley MacLaine.
+She had already missed several opportunities to go to Hollywood due to existing contractual obligations, but eventually left a show in Spain in which she was starring to travel to Southern California to appear in Can-Can, which starred Frank Sinatra, Maurice Chevalier, Louis Jourdan, and Shirley MacLaine.

 Career

 It was during the filming of Can-Can in 1959 that she captured the international spotlight.
-The Soviet Union's then–Communist Party chairman Nikita Khrushchev, during his first American trip, visited the Los Angeles set of the film, and after Prowse performed a rather saucy exhibition of the 19th-century French dance the "can-can" for the Russian leader, he proclaimed it immoral.
+The Soviet Union's then–Communist Party leader Nikita Khrushchev, during his first American trip, visited the Los Angeles set of the film, and after Prowse performed a rather saucy exhibition of the 19th-century French dance the "can-can" for the Russian leader, he proclaimed it immoral.
 The ensuing publicity brought Prowse considerable attention in the United States.
 From there, her career accelerated, especially after her next film later that year, co-starring with rock and roll star Elvis Presley.